+'''

-COVARIANCE: {FINITE\DIFF: {}}
+COVARIANCE: {SANDWICH: {}}

+'''

-After the Fit Script outputs the final f[X] estimates, PoPy will compute the standard errors using a similar method to that employed by Nonmem when using the '\$COVARIANCE' flag.
+After the Fit Script outputs the final f[X] estimates, PoPy will compute the standard errors using a similar method to that employed by Nonmem when using the '\$COVARIANCE' flag, utilising a sandwich operator.
 See Standard Errors for more details.